shredding/elefunds-SDK/PHP/Documentation/PHPGuideTemplating.md

 **Checkout**

 Using a template is as easy as accessing raw data.
-But a template gives you some additional configuration options and requires you to provide some additional information.
+But a template gives you some additional configuration options and requires you to provide some extra information.

 The shop example has a configuration like this: